Michigan State vs. Kansas State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Michigan State vs. Kansas State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A Sweet 16 matchup features the No. 7 seed Michigan State Spartans (21-12) hitting the court against the No. 3 seed Kansas State Wildcats (25-9) on Thursday at Madison Square Garden.
-This NCAA Tournament contest tips at 6:30 PM, with the winner moving on to the East Regional final.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Michigan State vs. Kansas State matchup.
+You will find odds, spreads, over/unders and more across multiple sportsbooks for the Michigan State vs. Kansas State matchup in this article.

 Michigan State vs. Kansas State Game Info